Do you have a problem with your radiator? Are your radiators not working / heating up properly? Read this before you get an engineer in.

 Do note that if you have a combi boiler, bleeding radiators does alter the pressure and can cause the system to stop working.
 If this happens, you do need to repressurise the system.

 My Radiator is Cold at the Bottom, but Warm at the Top

-It is possible that your radiator is hot at the top and cold at the bottom.
+It is possible that your radiator is cold at the bottom but hot at the top.
 While the problem previously mentioned is quite common, this one is typically quite rare.
 It usually suggests that there is a build up of sludge inside the radiator.

 Basically, what happens is that the sludge moves around through the systems and ends up in the radiators blocking them.
 It can happen in one radiator or several.
 The only way to fix this is to power flush your radiator (read also: Why You Should Be Power Flushing Your Central Heating).
 If there’s a problem in one radiator, you might be able to do this yourself, if you feel confident enough to manually remove the radiator from the wall.